lf-edge/eve/pkg/pillar/docs/build-config-files.md

 configuration from there.
 The variables are documented in [global-config-variables.md](global-config-variables.md)

-To add either during the build, in zenbuild's conf directory create a subdirectory called DevicePortConfig or GlobalConfig, respectively.
+To add either during the build, in EVE's conf directory create a subdirectory called DevicePortConfig or GlobalConfig, respectively.
 Then add the valid json file named as global.json in that directory.
 Finally: